 But, we have good news.
 Here’s where O3NC comes in.

-Rich in fiber and Omega 3 fatty acids, O3NC helps restore the balance of LDL and HDL cholesterol when regularly incorporated into your diet.
+High in fibre and rich in Omega 3 fatty acids, O3NC helps restore the balance of LDL and HDL cholesterol when regularly incorporated into your diet.

-Fiber, found naturally in plant foods, has many incredible functions, one of which being its binding effect on unused cholesterol particles in the digestive system.
-The fiber does this by bringing cholesterol into the small intestine, wherein it attaches to the cholesterol and is digested instead of being absorbed by the body. ⅓ cup of O3NC features 8 grams of soluble fiber, the expert-recommended daily dose for most people.
+Fibre, found naturally in plant foods, has many incredible functions, one of which being its binding effect on unused cholesterol particles in the digestive system.
+The fibre does this by bringing cholesterol into the small intestine, wherein it attaches to the cholesterol and is digested instead of being absorbed by the body. ⅓ cup of O3NC features 8 grams of soluble fibre, the expert-recommended daily dose for most people.

-O3NC’s one-two punch of fiber and Omega 3s can have a significant impact on your heart health, helping prevent heart disease, and promote a better functioning you for years to come.
+O3NC’s one-two punch of fibre and Omega 3s can have a significant impact on your heart health, helping prevent heart disease, and promote a better functioning you for years to come.